Gain Experience, Earn $$$

 NYIT funds a number of student aide positions.
 These hourly jobs are mainly in our on-campus computing labs and learning centers.

-NYIT departments seeking student aides usually advertise positions at the end of August on Career Net.
+NYIT departments seeking student aides usually advertise positions at the end of August on Handshake.
 These jobs run from Sept.
 1 through Aug.
 31 or until your student aid funds run out.

 Once you earn all of the money allocated for this position, you must ask your supervisor if you are eligible for more.
 If you receive an increase, you must notify the Office of Career Services to update your timesheet.